pawpal-app/pawpal/posts/guide-to-dog-friendly-cary.md

 ---
 title: "The Ultimate Guide to Dog-Friendly Cary: 12 Spots Your Pup Will Love"
 date: "2025-09-25"
-author: "The PawPal Team"
+author: "The Animo Team"
 coverImage: "/images/blog/dog-at-bond-park.jpg"
 excerpt: "Cary is an incredibly pet-friendly town, filled with green spaces and welcoming businesses.
 Here are 12 of the best spots to explore with your dog."
 ---

 The North Carolina sun is shining, a cool breeze is hinting at the start of fall, and the last thing you want to do is leave your furry best friend cooped up at home.
 The great news? **You don't have to!**

 Cary is an incredibly pet-friendly town, filled with green spaces, welcoming businesses, and exciting adventures for you and your dog to share.
 But knowing exactly where to go can be a challenge.
-That's why we at PawPal have created the **ultimate guide** to the best dog-friendly spots in Cary.
+That's why we at Animo by PawPal have created the **ultimate guide** to the best dog-friendly spots in Cary.

 Let's get exploring! 🐾